flumeapp/help.flumeapp.com/whatsnew/README.md

 * IMPROVED: Shared images fade-in in conversations.
 * IMPROVED: Emptying the caches will now wipe all caches, including cached media from conversations, avatars, etc.
 * IMPROVED: Faster performance displaying the cache size in preferences.
+* IMPROVED: Since Instagram sends incredibly low thumbnail images for videos, we’ll now create them manually using the higher resolution still image.
+This results in better quality video thumbnails in grid-view.
+* IMPROVED: The Touch bar buttons will now highlight to indicate any adjustments you've made on uploads.
+* IMPROVED: The Touch bar now uses system-designed red/green/blue colours, and the upload button will also respect the accent colour on macOS 10.14 Mojave.
+* IMPROVED: Unread "dots" will now use the accent control colour on macOS 10.14 Mojave.
+* IMPROVED: When using the "resize to fit" function or scale adjustment on uploads, the previous background color is saved and automatically set.
+* FIXED: When changing the accent colour on macOS 10.14 Mojave, any adjustments/filters made on any currently open upload windows appeared as if they had been reset.
 * FIXED: A potential crash when adding user tags on the upload window.
 * FIXED: Disabled option+ENTER when searching to tag users on uploads from entering a newline.
 * FIXED: Improved some incorrect Italian translations.